 4. Purpose of the Position

 The Azure Cloud Engineer will work as a member of the team that provides system support and administration of Epworth IT cloud environment – primarily within Microsoft Azure.
 The role will have a strong focus on supporting Epworth’s cloud infrastructure, services and supporting platforms (PaaS Services).
-The role will also involve working within the team to support some of Epworth’s traditional on-premises systems by bring their existing skills to help manage that environment more effectively in a hybrid manner.
+The role will also involve working within the team to support some of Epworth’s traditional on-premises systems by bring their existing cloud\automation skills to help manage that environment more effectively in a hybrid manner.
 You will be an advocate for automation, the development of cloud operations skills within the organisation and support the team’s growing portfolio of critical applications which run from within Epworth’s cloud.

 We seek individuals who bring innovative ideas, fresh approaches to existing practices, and a diverse mindset to support our hospital’s digital transformation and digitization efforts across data, applications, and artificial intelligence.
 Promoting this forward-thinking approach across the business is essential.
 While supporting our traditional infrastructure-as-a-service workloads is necessary, your real value will be in contributing to our growing portfolio of platform-as-a-service and other innovative technologies being rapidly onboarded.